Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Preliminaries

 \subsection{Quantum state testing in the trace distance and beyond}

 In this subsection, we will provide definitions of the (time-bounded) quantum state testing problem with respect to different distance-like measures, along with several useful results concerning these computational problems.
-We start with a formal definition of the \textsc{Quantum State Distinguishability Problem}.
+We start with a formal definition of the \textsc{Quantum State Distinguishability Problem}, denoted as $\QSDP[\alpha,\beta]$.

-\begin{definition}[Quantum State Distinguishability Problem, adapted from~\cite{Wat02}] Given polynomial-size quantum circuits $Q_0$ and $Q_1$ acting on $n$ qubits and having $k$ specified output qubits.
-Let $\rho_i$ denote the quantum state obtained by running $Q_i$ on state $\ket{0^n}$ and tracing out the non-output qubits.
-Let $\alpha$ and $\beta$ be efficiently computable functions.
-Then promise that one of the following cases will occur: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item \textit{Yes} instances: A pair of quantum circuits $(Q_0,Q_1)$ such that $\td(\rho_0,\rho_1) \geq \alpha(n)$; \item \textit{No} instances: A pair of quantum circuits $(Q_0,Q_1)$ such that $\td(\rho_0,\rho_1) \leq \beta(n)$. \end{itemize} \end{definition}
+\begin{definition}[Quantum State Distinguishability Problem, $\QSDP{[\alpha,\beta]}$, adapted from~{\cite[Section 3.3]{Wat02}}] Let $Q_0$ and $Q_1$ be polynomial-size quantum circuits that act on $m(n)$ qubits and having $n$ specified output qubits, where $m$ is polynomial in $n$.
+For $i\in\binset$, let $\rho_i$ denote the quantum state obtained by running $Q_i$ on state $\ket{0^n}$ and tracing out the non-output qubits.
+Let $\alpha$ and $\beta$ denote efficiently computable functions.
+Then promise that one of the following cases will occur: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item \emph{Yes:} A pair of quantum circuits $(Q_0,Q_1)$ such that $\td(\rho_0,\rho_1) \geq \alpha(n)$; \item \emph{No:} A pair of quantum circuits $(Q_0,Q_1)$ such that $\td(\rho_0,\rho_1) \leq \beta(n)$. \end{itemize} \end{definition}